martinaalvera/Documentation/feat_galaxy_prod_env.rst

 ..
 Warning::

-   Selinux is by default disable on CentOS.
+   Selinux is by default disabled on CentOS.

 PostgresSQL